lm-sys/FastChat/README.md

 ```bash
 python3 -m fastchat.serve.model_worker --model-path /path/to/model/weights
 ```
 Wait until the process finishes loading the model and you see "Uvicorn running on ...".
-You can launch multiple model workers to serve multiple models concurrently.
-The model worker will connect to the controller automatically.
+The model worker will register itself to the controller .

 To ensure that your model worker is connected to your controller properly, send a test message using the following command:
 ```bash